A Taxonomy of Numerical Differentiation Methods: Differentiating Analytic Functions with Static Structure

 where $x$ and $y$ are dimensions of the input, and $u(x,y)$ is the wave amplitude.
 We choose the domain $-1 \leq x, y \leq 1$, boundary condition $u = 0$, and initial condition $u(x, y, 0) = e^{-40((x - 0.4)^2 + y^2)}, \ \frac{\partial}{\partial t}u(x, y, 0) = 0$, which evolves as illustrated in \autoref{fig:wavesim} through time.

-To efficiently simulate the evolution of this system, we can discretize and use \autoref{algo:wavesim}, which employs the ``leapfrog" scheme, known to be stable for the second-order wave equation when we take $\Delta t$ small enough~\cite{strang-notes, kutzbook}.
-At each time step, $u$ is updated by adding a small integration of its second-order spatial derivatives.
-This means that although the initial condition of $u$ is simply analytic, it quickly devolves to something more complicated at future time steps, possibly even non-analytic if we allow arbitrary boundary conditions.
+To efficiently simulate the evolution of this system, we can discretize and use \autoref{algo:wavesim}, which employs the ``leapfrog" scheme, known to be stable for the second-order wave equation with small enough $\Delta t$~\cite{strang-notes, kutzbook}.
+At each time step, $u$ is updated by accumulating small numerical integrals of its second-order spatial derivatives.
+This means that although the initial condition of $u$ is simply analytic, simulated $u$ rapidly acquires more terms across future time steps.
+Furthermore, for arbitrary initial and boundary conditions, it is possible an analytic expression for $u$ does not exist.

 Notice that the derivatives here are taken on a \textit{changing} function at \textit{fixed} sample points rather than on a \textit{fixed} relationship at \textit{changing} parameterization points.
 This distinction is subtle, because a parameterized relationship with sufficient expressive power can model a function of any shape~\cite{hornik1989}, so in principle we could define $u(x, y, t; \bth)$ to follow a changing function and use \texttt{AutoDiff} to evaluate its derivatives w.r.t.~$x$ and $y$ at space-time grid points.
 But this would require knowledge of the true shape of $u(x_n, y_n)\ \forall\ t_n$ to use as a training target, and the whole point of simulation is to compute these answers using only the PDE relationship, without having to solve analytically or encode $u$ as a functional relationship when numerical values will do.